100 items to disappear first in a panic

 12. Charcoal, Lighter Fluid (Will become scarce suddenly)

-size.
+13. Water Containers Any size.
 Small: HARD CLEAR PLASTIC ONLY.

 14. Mini Heater head (Propane) (Without this item, propane won’t heat a room.)